Without crowd noise, NFL defenses are at the mercy of the hard count

 Fans playing defense

-Rodgers is the NFL’s best at the hard count — “the king,” Kerrigan called him — but in quiet stadiums, defenders are finding out other quarterbacks possess the skill.
-Kerrigan said Cleveland’s Baker Mayfield constantly kept Washington’s rushers at bay with varying cadences and using hard counts at opportune times.
+Rodgers is the NFL’s best at the hard count — “The king,” Kerrigan called him — but in quiet stadiums, defenders are finding out other quarterbacks possess the skill.
+Kerrigan said Cleveland’s Baker Mayfield constantly kept Washington’s rushers at bay with varying cadences and by using hard counts at opportune times.

 “It’s more effective when they’re using it, and they’re using it more,” Kerrigan said.
 “You have to be aware.
 They know they can do it because they don’t have to worry about the noise.”

-Quarterbacks’ trickery at the line doesn’t just show up when a defensive lineman crosses the line early.
+Quarterbacks’ trickery at the line doesn’t just show up when a defensive lineman crosses early.
 Kerrigan said the more important effect is how it keeps rushers guessing even when they don’t jump.
-Because defenders know a quarterback can use a hard count at any time, a quarterback that mixes cadences can slow a rush before the snap even happens.
+Because defenders know a quarterback can use a hard count at any time, a quarterback who mixes cadences can slow a rush before the snap even happens.
 It’s one reason waiting and watching the ball can be so difficult.
 Defenders who can’t anticipate the snap hand a huge advantage to offensive linemen.

 “If you can get a jump on the offensive lineman, just get that one step to really make him bail and get the corner on him, you know you’re putting yourself in a good position,” Kerrigan said.
 “When the offensive lineman knows the count, they can almost jump the count and get out a little early and make it tougher for you to get around the edge.”

 Offenses understand the advantage they have, and they must work to keep it.
-The quiet in stadiums means a quarterback’s voice can be heard clearly on game tape.
-Teams always adjust their cadences and audibles during the season, but the changes have been more profound this season.
+The quiet in stadiums means a quarterback’s voice can be heard clearly on video.
+Teams always adjust their cadences and audibles during the season, but the changes have been more profound this year.

 “You see a lot of teams changing up their communication on the line of scrimmage because of how much you can hear on TV copies and how much the microphones pick up,” Judge said.

 The lack of crowd noise has hurt defenses beyond the snap count.
 Offenses need concentration and precision; defenses thrive on mayhem.
-Players and coaches believe defensive players rely on adrenaline more than offenses, and the missing fans affects them more.
-The Ravens lead the league in scoring defense, and still Martindale did not see his unit fully comfortable without a crowd until last week.
+Players and coaches believe defensive players rely on adrenaline more than those on offense, and the missing fans affects them more.
+The Ravens lead the league in scoring defense, and still Martindale did not see his group fully comfortable without a crowd until last week.

 “We miss our fans.
 They are part of the defense,” Martindale said.
 “They’re just as big a part of the defense as the players that are playing in it.”

 For defenses, missing fans is part of the season.
-Asked if he had found a way to adjust to quarterbacks’ barking with impunity at the line of scrimmage, Kerrigan said he had no recourse other than hope.
+Asked whether he had found a way to adjust to the quarterbacks barking with impunity at the line of scrimmage, Kerrigan said he had no recourse other than hope.

-“You just really have to wait until the fans come back,” Kerrigan said.
+“You just really have to wait until the fans come back,” he said.
 “The sooner, the better.”